munificent/craftinginterpreters/book/chunks-of-bytecode.md

 </aside>

-Modern CPUs can process data way faster than it can be pulled from RAM.
+Modern CPUs process data way faster than they can pull it from RAM.
 To compensate for that, chips have multiple layers of caching.
 If a piece of memory it needs is already in the cache, it can be loaded more quickly.
 We're talking upwards of 100 *times* faster.

 How does data get into that cache?
-The machine speculatively stuffs things in there for you automatically.
+The machine speculatively stuffs things in there for you.
 Its heuristic is pretty simple.
 Whenever the CPU reads a bit of data from RAM, it pulls in a whole little bundle of adjacent bytes and stuffs them in the cache.

 If our program next requests some data close enough to be inside that *cache line*, our CPU runs like a well-oiled conveyor belt in a factory.
 We *really* want to take advantage of this.
-To get that, the way we represent code in the interpreter should be dense and sequential in memory.
+To get that, the way we represent code in memory should be dense and ordered like it's read.

 Now look up at that tree.
 Those sub-objects could be <span name="anywhere">*anywhere*</span>.
 Every step the tree-walker takes where it